A wonderful walk taking in spectacular coastal scenery and ancient green lanes. In one of the richest spots in Devon for plants and wildlife.

 Public toilets by the village green.

 1. Starting out from the village green in East Prawle, with the entrance to the cafe facing you, turn right along the lane leading out of the village.

-2. By the post box, turn left down the bridleway signposted for Gorah Rocks, then left again down the old green lane which passes through a gate and between fields towards the sea.
+2. By the post box, turn left down the bridleway, then left again down the old green lane which passes through a gate and between fields towards the sea.